chrisburnell/chrisburnell.com/_drafts/an-extended-response.md

 ---

-A couple of weeks ago, CSS Wizard Harry Roberts [wrote about](http://csswizardry.com/2016/02/mixins-better-for-performance/) some performance benchmarking he did with Sass’s `@extends` and `@mixins`, specifically in the context of how the Sass is compiled into CSS in both cases and how that output affects the pipeline of data to the end-user.
+A couple of weeks ago, CSS Wizard, Harry Roberts, [wrote about](http://csswizardry.com/2016/02/mixins-better-for-performance/) some performance benchmarking he did with Sass’s `@extends` and `@mixins`, specifically in the context of how the Sass is compiled into CSS in both cases and how that output affects the pipeline of data to the end-user.

 <div class="edit">
     <p>N.B.
 This assumes that you are *gzipping* your assets on the front-end.</p>